 Born: September 26, 1766

 Cause of Death: Mortally wounded

 Place of Death: Borodino, Russia

 Arc de Triomphe: ROMEUF on the east pillar

-Jean-Louis Romeuf's first military service came in 1789 when he became an aide-de-camp to General Lafayette in the National Guard of Paris.
-Two years later when it was discovered that the king and his family had attempted to flee France, Romeuf was sent after them and brought them back to Paris from Varennes.
+Jean Louis Romeuf began his military career in September of 1789 when he became an aide-de-camp to General Lafayette in the National Guard of Paris.
+Two years later when it was discovered that the king and his family had attempted to flee France and were caught at Varennes, Romeuf was sent after them and he brought them back to Paris.
 In September of 1791 Romeuf was promoted to capitaine in the 12th Dragoons, but the next year he deserted France with Lafayette, only to be taken prisoner by the Austrians.
-Romeuf was held at the chateau of Olmutz for the next five years until the victorious General Bonaparte secured his release as part of the preliminary treaties of Leoben in 1797.
+Romeuf was held at the chateau of Olmutz for the next five years until General Bonaparte secured his release as part of the preliminary treaties of Leoben in 1797.

 © Nathan D. Jensen